chorpo/SitecoreHelixDocumentation/README.md

 For each version of Helix documentation you will find seperate folder and underneath 3 type of files:
 - PDF - for PC, laptop screens or for general purposes; works on any eReader
-- mobi - for Amazon Kindle eReaders - Specifically formatted to Kindle Voyage but working without any problem on others like Paperwhite
+- mobi - for Amazon Kindle eReaders - Specifically formatted to Kindle Voyage but should be working without any problem on others like Paperwhite and Oasis
 - ePUB - for Kobo, Pocketbook, B&N and other brands which support this format